·

 on to tune Vespas, as he knew that there was no way whatsoever that one

 of his Lambrettas could touch one of ours.
-Our tuning was technically advanced
+Our tuning was technically

 for the time.
-For example, we used SS Dell’Orto carbs on our scooters whereas
+For example, we used SS Dell’Orto carbs on our scooters

 he was mounting twin standard carbs which is a method somewhat open to